deepjavalibrary/djl/example/doc/InferenceTutorial.md

 ### Run Inference

-We can use the Predictor create above to run inference in one single step!
+You can use the Predictor create above to run inference in one single step!
 ~~~
 List<DetectedObject> predictResult = predictor.predict(img);
 ~~~